-- 1 a Many people are worried about the bad effects of mobiles on brain. - b Many people are worried about the bad effects of mobiles on the brain. - 2 a We need to look at factors such as the availability of health care. - b We need to look at factors such as availability of health care.
+- 1 a Some people worry about the negative effects of mobile phones on brain. - b Some people worry about the negative effects of mobile phones on the brain. - 2 a We need to look at factors such as the availability of health care. - b We need to look at factors such as availability of health care.